shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Additionally, whenever you or a creature touched by your chaos casts a spell from your bonded schools, you gain chaos points equal to that spell’s base level.

+You don’t gain chaos points from this feature while unconscious.

 ### Chaos Release

 At level 3, you can let out your chaotic urges.
 Whenever you gain chaos points, you may use your reaction to cast a spell you know from your bonded schools.